edelman-munoz/Fraud_Detection_Erdos_Deep_Learning/README.md

 ## Objectives

--create a Gaussian baseline model
+-Use Gaussian Mixture baseline model
--create a deep learning model with
--outperformed baseline model in precision, recall, and AUC-ROC
+-Create a deep learning model with autoencoders that outperforms baseline model in AUC-ROC as well as both precision and recall for some chosen threshold
 ## KPIs
 -precision
--recall
--AUC-ROC
--F1-score
+-recall: Heavy bias towards high recall because notifying users of a suspicios transaction and allowing them to cancel the card if the transaction is fraudulent is more important than making sure that all identified cases are definitely fraud
+-AUC-ROC: For measure of quality of model independent of chosen fraud threshold
+-runtime: Not necessarily a performance metric of the model, but somethign we really want to emphasize to determine the tradeoffs made when we make a better model
 ## Stakeholders
 We see this project being used by commercial banking and financial institutions to detect fraudulent transactions.
 We aim to provide an improvement from existing models.